"Hot" religious topics

 Crisis centers/distress centers/ etc are often confidential services that you can phone up at any time of the day or night for support.
 You can usually remain anonymous.

 Wikipedia lists suicide crisis lines for many countries from Australia to the United States at: https://en.wikipedia.org/ Although these lines are often called "suicide prevention lines" or "crisis lines." most of the people calling are not suicidal, not in crisis, but are in distress.
-So, don't be reluctant to call them because you are not suicidal or in crisis.
+So, don't be reluctant to call them because you are "only" in distress.

 Throughout North America, when a person who commits suicide or attempts to commit suicide, they are no longer engaged in a criminal offense.
 However, helping another person commit suicide is

 generally considered a